tharinduwso2telco/sandbox-service/token-pool-service/README.md

 Locations to where the logging messages should be displayed or written

 -- type:
 	Console / File

-- Threshold:
+-- threshold:
 	The lowest level of events to print to the console/ write to the file.

 -- timeZone:
 The time zone to which event timestamps will be converted.

--- Target:
+-- target:
 	The name of the standard stream to which events will be written.
 	Can be stdout or stderr.

 -- currentLogFilename:
-The filename where current events are logged.
+T	he filename where current events are logged.

 -- archive:
 	Whether or not to archive old events in separate files.

 -- archivedLogFilenamePattern:
   	 Required if archive is true.The filename pattern for archived files.%d is replaced with the date in yyyy-MM-dd format, and the fact that it ends 		 with.gz indicates the file will be gzipped as it’s archived.Likewise, filename patterns which end in .zip will be filled as they are archived.

 -- archivedFileCount:
 	The number of archived files to keep.
 	Must be between 1 and 50.

 -- logFormat:
 	Logback pattern with which events will be formatted.

 #### 2.3.4 Others: